ruucm/shadergradient/README.md

 For use in Figma plugins (mixed with DB code): https://esm-shadergradient.onrender.com/figma-overrides.mjs

+(All ESM modules are dynamically served based on client ips.
+We call it as "ESM Editor" and used it for dev purposes.)

-- `with-store.mjs` includes store codes (zustand) that is also used on the control UIs.
+\* `with-store.mjs` includes store codes (zustand) that is also used on the control UIs.
 So can sync states of gradient & controls without adding any codes.

 # Examples